Skip to main content

 Configure your merchant token

 XPayLabs authenticates API requests using HMAC-SHA256 signatures.
-Your merchant token is configured in the gateway configuration file:
+Your merchant token is generated in the gateway dashboard when you create your merchant account.

 The merchant token is a shared secret.
 It never appears in API requests directly — instead, you use it to sign request payloads.
 Store it securely and never commit it to version control.